Life After Backpacking: 5 Tips for Settling Down But Still Daydreaming

 #3: Do the Pre-Trip Research You Always Wanted to Do

-When I was traveling pretty much “full time”, it was impossible to learn as much about my destinations as I wanted to before I arrive.
+When I was traveling almost full-time, it was impossible to learn as much about my destinations as I wanted to before I arrived.
 I don’t mean planning a minute-by-minute itinerary, but rather reading and learning about the culture and people of a city or country.
-For a start, when I was on the road it wasn’t easy to source English-language books that were related to the places I was hoping to visit, and on top of that, I didn’t always have that much time between trips or location changes.
+For a start, when I was on the road it wasn’t easy to source English language books that were related to the places I was hoping to visit.
+On top of that, I didn’t always have that much time between trips or location changes.

-Now that I’ve settled down a bit, I’m catching up on trip research from the past as well as doing it more thoroughly for the future.
-I love to find novels to read that are set in cities or places that I’ve visited, and I’m also always on the lookout for interesting reads about the places I still hope to visit sometime in my life.
+Now that I’ve settled down, I’m catching up on trip research from the past as well as researching more thoroughly for the future.
+I love to find novels set in the cities and places that I’ve visited, and I’m always on the lookout for interesting reads about the destinations I hope to visit someday.

 #4: Stay in Contact With Foreigners

-I also make a big effort to stay in contact with the various people I’ve met along the way in my travels, whether they’re ex-colleagues or ex-students from my various teaching jobs, or friends, neighbors and traveling companions I’ve bumped into along the way.
-One nice side-effect is that a number of my ex-colleagues are still traveling the world and teaching in far-flung corners of the globe and reading their emails about adventures in Cali, Colombia or Guangzhou, China is almost as good as being there myself.
+I also keep in contact with the various people I’ve met along the way in my travels, whether they’re ex-colleagues or ex-students from my various teaching jobs, or friends, neighbors and traveling companions I’ve bumped into along the way.
+One nice side effect is that a number of my ex-colleagues are still traveling the world and teaching in far-flung corners of the globe and reading their emails about adventures in Cali, Colombia or Guangzhou, China is almost as good as being there myself.

 Silhouettes playing at the beach, Maldives